perladvent/perldotcom/content/article/interview-trying-to-catch-paul-leonerd-evans.md

 \
 \

 ## What's next for you aside from exceptions in Perl?
-I've been reading about the work you've been doing with [Curtis "Ovid" Poe](/article/the-perl-ambassador-curtis-poe/) on [Corinna](https://github.com/Ovid/Cor/wiki) and your [Object::Pad]({{< mcpan "Object::Pad" >}}) module -- would you like to speak on that?
+I've been reading about the work you've been doing with [Curtis "Ovid" Poe](/article/the-perl-ambassador-curtis-poe/) on [Corinna](https://github.com/Ovid/Cor/wiki) and your [Object::Pad]({{< mcpan "Object::Pad" >}}) module—would you like to speak on that?

-Yes, object systems seem to be of interest currently -- so part of my thoughts are about Corinna and Object::Pad.
+Yes, object systems seem to be of interest currently—so part of my thoughts are about Corinna and Object::Pad.
 But I'm also working on a number of other things. `defer` I already mentioned above.
 Additionally I have some thoughts in the direction of `match`/`case`, and a few other